top of page

 Welcome

-to the High Energy Astrophysics and Cosmology group at the University of Crete
+at the University of Crete

 We are having fun trying to unlock the most stubborn secrets of the cosmos, in a resort island where the scientists are cheerful, the beaches wonderful, the food phenomenal, the sun brilliant, the mountains high, the goats happy, and the people hospitable.